 Before You Go

-Access: Situated overlooking the main harbour of St Mary's, the site is best accessed on foot or by bike.
+Access: Access to the site is via an up-hill footpath.
+Situated overlooking the main harbour of St Mary's, the site is best accessed on foot or by bike.

 Please be aware: English Heritage does not permit drone flying from or over sites in our care, except by contractors or partners undertaking flights for a specific purpose, who satisfy stringent CAA criteria, have the correct insurances and permissions, and are operating under controlled conditions.